Deduplication and Compression Considerations

 To prevent conflicts with deduplication appliances, deduplication is available only for forever-incremental Backup Repositories.

 Owing to the target post-processing deduplication strategy of NAKIVO Backup & Replication, you can reduce backup size up to 10 times.
-For this reason, it's recommended that you keep deduplication enabled, especially if you have a big virtual environment.

 Assume that you have 10 VMs running on Windows Server 2016.
 The minimum disk space requirements for this OS is 32 GB of free disk space to install the system.
 This means that the total size of VM backups will be at least 320 GB (without applications and databases).
 To deploy more than one VM with the same system, you must use a template to get 10 sets of duplicate data blocks.
 Therefore, with deduplication enabled for the backup job, you should get a 1:10 storage space saving ratio.
 In general, storage savings ranging from 1:5 to 1:10 are considered to be good.
 Such efficient storage use allows for storing more recovery points per VM backup.
 It can also reduce your storage and other related expenses.